 First Peer Review

-Comments from the peer reviews will be shared with the authors.
 As a student journal, we request that reviewers provide comments that are constructive, encouraging, and supportive.
 Following anthropologist Joseph Dumit’s notes on reading, the Editorial Collective encourages a generous and constructive reading of manuscripts (in lieu of a critical reading).

 Anonymity & Confidentiality